aws/s2n-quic/scripts/perf/README.md

 ./scripts/perf/run
 ```

-## Generating a flamegraph with a specific downoad and upload size
+## Generating a flamegraph with a specific download and upload size

 ```bash
 ./scripts/perf/run 123 456